-For larger organisations, an international trading company is likely to have a legal entity such as a limited company or partnership based in that country of business, which in turn will usually report back to a parent entity or head office which could be situated in that country or another jurisdiction entirely.
+For larger organisations, an international trading company is likely to have a legal entity such as a limited company or partnership based in that country of business.
+Meanwhile, the entity will usually report back to a parent entity or head office, which could be situated in that country or another jurisdiction entirely.

 What are the benefits of setting up an international trading company in Malta?

 Located in the Mediterranean Sea, Malta sits between Italy and North Africa.
 All major European cities are only a short flight away.
 Major air transportation hubs such as Heathrow, Dubai, Istanbul and Frankfurt are all within easy reach and therefore creating easy links to the rest of the world.

 Attractive Tax System

 Malta benefits from an attractive tax system that offers many tax planning opportunities for companies.
 Many countries adopt the classical tax system, whereas Malta uses the Full Imputation System method of taxation.

 Under the classical tax system, corporate profits are generally taxed at the level of the company and then again in the hands of the individual shareholder.